-&lt;sup>9 We discuss at paragraphs A10.68-A10.70 what we mean by a Subscriber's main services, and the associated aspects of those services.
+&lt;sup>9 We discuss at paragraphs A6.70-A6.72 what we mean by a Subscriber's main services, and the associated aspects of those services.

-$^{10}$ See paragraphs A10.76-A10.78 for an explanation of this term.
+$^{\rm 10}$ See paragraphs A6.78-A6.80 for an explanation of this term.

-- a) in an End-of-Contract Notification, if either: - i) the 31-day window for the contract subject to the notification overlaps with the 31-day window for the other contract(s); or - ii) the other contract(s) is (are) not subject to a Commitment Period when the notification is sent, - b) in an Annual Best Tariff Notification, if the other contract(s) is (are) not subject to a Commitment Period when the notification is sent.
+- i) the 31-day window for the contract subject to the notification overlaps with the 31-day window for the other contract(s); or - ii) the other contract(s) is (are) not subject to a Commitment Period when the notification is sent, - b) in an Annual Best Tariff Notification, if the other contract(s) is (are) not subject to a Commitment Period when the notification is sent.